Workhorse Group Inc. (WKHS) is set to bring smile on the investors face as Analysts sets mean Target price of $12.70

 For the readers interested in the stock health of Workhorse Group Inc. (WKHS).
-It is currently valued at $10.71.
-When the transactions were called off in the previous session, Stock hit the highs of $11.26, after setting-off with the price of $11.26.
-Company’s stock value dipped to $10.47 during the trading on the day.
-When the trading was stopped its value was $11.20.Recently in News on July 29, 2021, Workhorse Group Sets Second Quarter 2021 Earnings Call for Monday, August 9, 2021 at 10:00 a.m.
-ET.
-Workhorse Group Inc. (NASDAQ: WKHS) (“Workhorse” or “the Company”), an American technology company focused on providing sustainable and cost-effective drone-integrated electric vehicles to the last mile delivery sector, will hold a conference call on Monday, August 9 at 10:00 a.m.
-Eastern time (7:00 a.m.
-Pacific time) to discuss its financial results for the second quarter ended June 30, 2021.
-Financial results will be issued in a press release prior to the call.
+It is currently valued at $10.13.
+When the transactions were called off in the previous session, Stock hit the highs of $10.63, after setting-off with the price of $10.62.
+Company’s stock value dipped to $10.10 during the trading on the day.
+When the trading was stopped its value was $10.10.Recently in News on August 9, 2021, Workhorse Group Reports Second Quarter 2021 Results.
+Workhorse Group Inc. (Nasdaq: WKHS) (“Workhorse” or “the Company”) an American technology company focused on providing sustainable and cost-effective drone-integrated electric vehicles to the last-mile delivery sector, today reported financial results for the second quarter ended June 30, 2021.
 You can read further details here

 Workhorse Group Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $42.96 on 02/04/21, with the lowest value was $7.07 for the same time period, recorded on 05/13/21.